paquettm/paquettm/Workplace communication.md

-# Communication in Quebec Workplaces: A Glimpse in English
+# Communication in Quebec Workplaces: A Glimpse

 **1. Direct and Open Communication:**